 Wat Mahathat – The Giant Buddha Head in The Tree

 No one knows exactly how the head of the Buddha statue got there.
-One theory suggests that during the period of ruin, the tree just happened to grow around the head of the Buddha.
-Non, our guide shared another theory, which claims that a thief may have hidden the head of the Buddha in the tree, only to never return.
+One theory suggests that during the period of ruin, the tree just happened to grow around it.

 Wat Phra Si Sanphet – The Former Royal Palace

 Wat Phra Si Sanphet is within walking distance from Wat Mahathat.
 It was a temple used solely by the royal family for ceremonies and storing royal relics.
-One of the most impressive parts is three bell-shaped stupas lined up on the premises.

-By contrast, next to the ruins is Wat Mongkhon Bophit, a modern temple.
-On this “active” temple compound, many people visit and worship the Buddha image.
-This modern temple is best known for its impressive bronze Buddha image, measuring close to 17 meters high (including the 4.5 meters base).
+Next to the ruins is Wat Mongkhon Bophit, a modern and important temple that provides quite the contrast with its impressive bronze Buddha image, measuring close to 17 meters high.

 Wat Yai Chai Mongkhon – Draped Buddha Statues